 The English dub of Chrono Crusade uses accurate 1920s slang which causes this to occur.

-Done intentionally in Full Metal Panic!, where at one point Tessa (a submarine captain who is posing as a junior high student at the moment) says she's got experience in "the water business", which is Japanese slang for prostitution.
+Done intentionally in Full Metal Panic!, where at one point Tessa (a submarine captain who is posing as a high school student at the moment) says she's got experience in "the water business", which is Japanese slang for prostitution.
 Kaname responds with a muttered "That's kind of a poor choice of words..."